glibin/gameminer-faq/README_en.md

 ## How to create Giveaways?

 Go here: [http://gameminer.net/giveaway/create](http://gameminer.net/giveaway/create) Choose the game.
 If there is no game in list, don’t try to choose similar - you will be banned.
 After selecting the game you can change the distribution of additional parameters, such as price and expiration date.
 There is no time limit for Gifts, but it is not recommended to put giveaway more than couple of months.
-The maximum time to hand out the key - 1 week.
+The maximum giveaway running time for keys is 1 week.
 [How to send a Steam gift (With pictures!)](http://gameminer.net/instruction)
 [Detailed instructions for creating giveaways (with pictures) from Gis_Nohus.
 Only RU now, but will be translited soon.](http://gameminer.net/forum/1/18805)